John Banks (New Zealand politician): Stance on homosexual law reform and gay marriage

-On the final reading of New Zealand's 1986 Homosexual Law Reform, John Banks said that "This day will be remembered as a sad and sickening day for New Zealand.
-A very black cloud tonight and those members who[...]vote for legalised sodomy at the age of 16 should be thoroughly ashamed of themselves," and voted against the Bill.
+On the final reading of New Zealand's 1986 Homosexual Law Reform, Banks said: "This day will be remembered as a sad and sickening day for New Zealand.
+A very black cloud tonight and those members who[...]vote for legalised sodomy at the age of 16 should be thoroughly ashamed of themselves."
+He subsequently voted against the Bill.

 When debating New Zealand's 1993 Human Rights Act, which would prohibit discrimination against gays and lesbians based on sexuality, Banks said that "The problem with this homosexual business we've now made legal in his[sic] country...and parliament is soon going to legislate... to allow sexual deviants or people with sexual alternatives to work... with immunity."

 In 2013, Banks voted in favour of the Marriage (Definition of Marriage) Amendment Bill, which legalised gay marriage.
 At the Third Reading debate on the Bill, Banks said that "After three decades and 10 Parliaments, I have had time to reflect—to reflect on what I said and to reflect on what I did.
 If I knew then what I have since learnt, I would have acted differently."